fbSans/ntxuva/README.md

 # Ntxuva
-A simple game of ntxuva
-Its only starting, so the is not much to explore now
+A simple game of ntxuva, its only starting, so there is not much to explore now.

 ## **Console**
 * `npm install`